Frequently Asked Questions

 QUESTION: Are your products third-party verified?

-ANSWER: Organizations such as the NSF, USP, or Consumer Labs offer third party verification services to ensure supplements contain what is stated on the label and are free from contaminants.
-Many of PURE's manufacturers are NSF Certified.
-The majority of our products are manufactured at NSF Certified facilities, including, but not limited to, Daily Build, Coral Calcium, Ionic Blend, Fasting Solution, Complete Shake, and PURE Café.
-All products are also manufactured in accordance with current good manufacturing practices (cGMPs).
-We also perform our own testing of the products and work diligently to provide the highest quality products possible.
+ANSWER: Organizations such as the USP (United States Pharmacopeia) or Consumer Labs offer third-party verification services to ensure supplements contain what is stated on the label and are free from contaminants.
+Most of our manufacturers are NSF Registered facilities.
+For a full list of these facilities: Bio Nutraceuticals Inc., Nutribiotech USA, ProTec Laboratory, InnoMark, and Vitality Works.
+All PURE products are manufactured in accordance with current FDA good manufacturing practices (CGMPs) published in 21 CFR (code of federal regulations) 111.
+We also perform our own product testing and we work diligently to provide the highest quality products possible.

 QUESTION: What is the expiration date of my products?